daz4126/Nanny-State/README.md

 </div>

-When a user interacts with the page, it triggers an event that uses a transformer function to update the state.
-The page is then automatically re-rendered to reflect these changes.
+When a user interacts with the page, the update function is used to change the state and the page is automatically re-rendered to reflect these changes.

 ## Background